kmangoes/f25-team1/doc/Object-Oriented-Design/CafeQuestDesign.md

 #### 2.2.2 Actor: Cafe Quest User
 ##### 2.2.2.1 Sign Up
-A customer can sign up to create their profile with their name, email, password, and address.
-Emails must be unique.
+A new user uses their UNCG Student email address to sign up using a valid @uncg.edu email address that is not already in teh system.
 ##### 2.2.2.2 Log In
-A customer shall be able to sign in using their registred email and password.
-After logging in, the customer shall be directed their dashboard where they see an overview of their subscriptions.
+After logging in, the user should be able to authenticate and have access to their account to see the home page, their profile, and events page.
-##### 2.2.2.3 Browse Produce Boxes
+##### 2.2.2.3 Browse Coffee Shops
-A customer shall be able to view available produce boxes.
-They can do this from the home page or using a search function.
-They can also filter boxes by name, descriptions, or farm.
-They will also be able to select one box and view more details.
+Users will be able to see coffee shops near UNCG campus along with viewing details.
-##### 2.2.1.4 Subscribe to Produce Box
+##### 2.2.1.4 View details
-Upon selecting a box, a customer shall be able to subscribe for the box using a one-click action.
-This box will then appear on their dashboard, and they will be able to ammend the subscription.
+Users can see the list of information of the shop including name, address, hours, contact information and ratings along with upcoming events being held there.
-##### 2.2.1.5 Review Produce Box
+##### 2.2.1.5 Review and rate coffee shops
-A customer may write a review for a box they subscribed to.
-They will be able to rate the box based on freshness and delivery.
+Users can provide ratings and feedback on the coffee shops they visit.

 ## 3. UML Class Diagram
 ![UML Class Diagram](https://github.com/kmangoes/f25-team1/blob/cSolano-milestone4/doc/Object-Oriented-Design/designDocUML.png)